Crane1195/DIYB0XX/WoodB0XX/README.md

 ![image](https://i.imgur.com/nJz8njy.jpg)

 Next up was the internals.
-Here you can see the OBSF24 Blues, and the cables I spliced together to connect the buttons to the dween.
+Here you can see the OBSF24 Blues, and the cables I spliced together to connect the buttons to the Arduino.
 Bought a pack of 10 double ended cables with .110" QCD's, cut them in half, and spliced them to jumper cables that I also cut in half, soldering and heatshrinking them.
 Also pictured is a gamecube controller cable that I desoldered from a dead GCC I bought from ebay.

 ![image](https://i.imgur.com/eLWxTKm.jpg)